 What to See

-By a wide margin, Niagara’s Winter Festival of Lights is Canada’s largest celebration of the season, as it attracts 1.5 million eager visitors every year.
+By a wide margin, Niagara’s Winter Festival of Lights is Canada’s largest celebration of the season, as it attracts more than one million eager visitors every year.
 The festival has been in operation for over 30 years, which means it has had time to perfect the subtle art of dazzling and amazing with light and sound alone.
-More than three million twinkling tree lights and 120 animated displays are placed along a winding five kilometer route that accommodates both vehicles and pedestrians.
+More than three million twinkling tree lights and 120 animated displays are placed along a winding eight kilometer route that accommodates both vehicles and pedestrians.

-The exhibits cover important and interesting topics, such as Canadian wildlife and world religions, as well as simple and pleasant shows celebrating the joy of the season.
+The exhibits cover important and interesting topics, such as Canadian wildlife, as well as simple and pleasant shows celebrating the joy of the season.
 Additionally, every Friday at 9 p.m., the glimmering ground lights are supplemented by a stunning fireworks presentation that lights up the surrounding countryside in bright bursts of color.

 Where to See It